Video2Layout: Recall and Reconstruct Metric-Grounded Cognitive Map for Spatial Reasoning: Introduction

 To address these intrinsic limitations, we propose an innovative Video2Layout framework shown in \cref{fig:show}.
 Unlike grid maps, this framework generates a metric-grounded cognitive map composed of BEV bounding boxes to achieve supersensing~\cite{yang2025cambrian}.
-This map, defined by continuous, real-world coordinates, enables the model to directly learn and construct a physically-accurate spatial representation from video inputs.
-Such a metric-aware map provides a solid foundation for rigorous spatial computation~\cite{wularge}, which mitigates the inherent ambiguity in natural language-driven spatial reasoning.
+This map, defined by continuous, real-world coordinates, enables the model to learn and construct a physically-accurate spatial representation from video.
+Such a metric-aware map provides a solid foundation for rigorous spatial computation~\cite{wularge}, which mitigates the inherent ambiguity in natural language-driven reasoning.
 To enable the model to generate such a map in real scenes, our training paradigm unfolds in two stages.
 First, in the Supervised Fine-Tuning (SFT) stage, we constructed a synthetic dataset using the AI2THOR simulator~\cite{ai2thor}.
 This dataset aims to address key challenges in real-world spatial data, including high acquisition costs, notable data noise, and limited accuracy in target localization.
-We leverage the precise coordinate information as a strong supervisory signal to ground the model's spatial perception and instill a foundational capacity for refined spatial computation~\cite{ma2025spatialreasoner}.
-In the subsequent Reinforcement Fine-Tuning (RFT) stage, to alleviate the gap between simulated data and real scenarios, we adopt the GRPO algorithm~\cite{shao2024deepseekmath} for policy optimization, which enhances the model’s generalization performance and reasoning capabilities.
+We leverage the precise coordinate information from simulator as a supervisory signal to ground the model's spatial perception and computation~\cite{ma2025spatialreasoner}.
+In the subsequent Reinforcement Fine-Tuning (RFT) stage, to alleviate the gap between simulated data and real scenarios, we adopt the GRPO algorithm~\cite{shao2024deepseekmath} for policy optimization, which enhances the model’s generalization performance.
 Through two stages of training, the spatial reasoning ability of the model has been effectively improved.

-To systematically quantify the correlation between the fidelity of cognitive map construction and the quantity of image inputs, and to dissect the impact of varying image quantities on the model’s spatial reasoning ability, we construct a novel spatial reasoning benchmark: QVS-Bench.
-Furthermore, to comprehensively evaluate the generalizability and robustness of our proposed method, we conduct extensive experiments on mainstream spatial reasoning benchmarks.
-Across these evaluations, our V2LO-7B model achieves an average improvement of 4.92\% over grid-map-based counterparts, validating the effectiveness of our method.
+To conduct a comprehensive study of cognitive maps, we conduct in-depth investigations into how various factors influence map accuracy and quantify the relationship between map accuracy and task scores.
+We further comprehensively evaluate mainstream spatial reasoning benchmarks, where our V2LO-7B model achieves an average improvement of 3.24\% over grid-map-based counterparts, thus validating the effectiveness of our method.

 In summary, our key contributions are as follows: \begin{itemize} \item We propose Video2Layout, an innovative framework that integrates metric-grounded cognitive map and SFT-to-RL training paradigm to enhance models’ spatial reasoning capabilities in real-world scenarios.